 According to historians, young Louis XVI of France.
 He was described as shy, having no social graces, and very hesitant.

 Actor Colin Morgan is very shy.
 He comes across as reserved, blushing and very hesitant in most of his interviews.
-This adds to his Moe and Adorkable appeal, as even his fellow star admitted to being jealous by all the attention he receives for this.
+This adds to his Moe appeal, as even his fellow star admitted to being jealous by all the attention he receives for this.

 Bradley James: "Everyone loves Colin "Awww he's so nice, so innocent.
 You know aww Colin aww.
 But Bradley, don't worry about Bradley, he's fine, he'll, you know... whatever.
 Colin awww, we'll look after Colin, awwwww."